 We rarely have two reviews from the same manufacturer but this is one of the top rated mattresses for sale which we couldn’t resist writing about.
 These guys are top players when it comes to combining materials and this is no exception; the 10 inch queen has a 3″ natural latex comfort layer and a 7″ high-density visco memory foam support base.
 Without fail, the surface responds instantly to your movements which offers immediate pressure point relief and can eliminate sleeping with pain, leaving you fresh and revitalized each morning.
 Available in all the common sizes and with a 25 year warranty, there’s not much else to weigh up.
 Our latex mattress reviews and owner satisfaction surveys always rate well with their products and this is a typical example of why.

 The Brooklyn based company have been in the industry for decades and are somewhat experts, not just in delivering top end products but especially when it comes to making their customers needs a number one priority.
-Their all latex dust-mite resistant and naturally hypoallergenic 10″ talalay latex mattress is custom tailored to your desired firmness.
-After purchase you will be contacted to customize the firmness level, and even then if it’s still not right you can contact customer services to swap out the comfort layer.
-Combine an excellent customer service feature with a totally organic mattress and you simply cannot go wrong.
+Their dust-mite resistant and naturally hypoallergenic 12″ talalay latex mattress is custom tailored to your desired firmness.
+Although this one isn’t the all latex option which is high ranking in their range, the Eurotop sits above a high-density foam base for superior support but more to do with customization.
+After purchase you will be contacted to customize the firmness level, and even then if it’s still not right you can contact customer services to swap out the comfort layer which is made possible by the zippered Eurotop cover.
+Combine an excellent customer service feature with guys who know how to make some of the best latex mattresses on the market, you simply cannot go wrong.

 This 10″ high 4-layer natural latex mattress is built with a cleverly infused graphite.
 Processed using the talalay method, as the manufacturer claims, gives you firm support while conforming to your body shape for a good night’s sound and restful sleep.
 What makes the graphite infused talalay latex such a wonderful sleeping solution?
 It has patented heat absorption technology, which absorbs heat and gives you a cooling sensation throughout the night.
 Underneath there are three more layers.
 The second layer is a 1” gel swirl memory foam that adds durability and extra cooling for hot sleepers.
 The third layer is a 1” 4.0 viscoelastic memory foam.
 This is what gives the capability to give consistent support and ensures longevity.
 The final layer is a high density support base.
 This is also designed to offer increased support to your body.